-The Hudson City School District provides education for 4,886 children, Pre-K-12, that maximizes the intellectual, physical, social and emotional development of each child in a safe, nurturing, and diverse environment.
-We rank in the top 2 percent of Ohio districts, with an 11-year track record of Excellent and Excellent with Distinction ratings.
-Hudson High School is a 2008 National Blue Ribbon Award Winner.
-AP programs rank in the top 3 percent in the nation.
-97 percent of our students attend four-year colleges.
-In 2010, five graduates received appointments to Federal Service Academies.
-We are highly competitive in athletics and have award-winning art and music programs.
+The Hudson City School District provides education for 4,600 children, PreK-12, that maximizes the intellectual, physical, social and emotional development of each child in a safe, nurturing, and diverse environment.
+Hudson City Schools rank in the top 2% of Ohio districts and the top 2.55% of schools in our nation by U.S. News & World Report and Newsweek Magazine.
+Hudson High School is a 2008 National Blue Ribbon Award Winner and a Straight A Ohio High School.
+97% of students attend four-year colleges.
+In 2012, Hudson High School was named to the national AP Honor Roll.
+Hudson Middle School is recognized at the state and national level for its Focus period and "team" approach to teaching.
+Hudson City Schools are highly competitive in athletics and have award-winning art and music programs.

 In addition to Hudson's excellent public school system, the City is home to some of the finest parochial and independent schools in the state and in the country.
 These include: